 Cedar Creek Falls and Devil’s Punchbowl (Ramona)

-This popular trail is for those of you who like to chase waterfalls and is still considered a San Diego hidden gem.
-It’s necessary to have a permit to hike this trail ($6 for 5 people).
-Note that Cedar Creek Falls is less robust in the summer time which means the pool at its base (Devil’s Punchbowl) gets a little funky with algae.
-It is recommended that you bring at least a gallon of water per person for this hike as it is usually very hot here.
+This popular trail is for those of you who like to chase waterfalls and it is still considered a San Diego hidden gem.
+It’s necessary to have a permit to hike this trail.

 Length: 5.2 miles (8.5 miles if you hike to the top of the falls) round trip

 Directions: 15531 Thornbush Road, Ramona.
 Once you get to the end of Thornbush Road, the beginning of the trail will be on your left.

 Cowles Mountain (Mission Trails Regional Park)

-The Cowles Mountain Trail leads to the highest point in San Diego where you can see Mexico and even Orange County.
+The Cowles Mountain Trail leads to the highest summit in San Diego where you can see Mexico and even Orange County.
 It is particularly spectacular at sunrise or sunset.
 You’ll definitely want to have your camera with you for this as it’s one of the best hikes in San Diego with breathtaking panoramic views.

 Length: 3 miles out and back

 Directions: Take Interstate 8 to the College Avenue exit.
 Proceed north on College Avenue to Navajo Road.
 Turn right and proceed on Navajo Road to Golfcrest Drive.
 Turn left on Golfcrest Drive to enter the parking lot.

 Cuyamaca Peak Loop Trail (Descanso)